abuehl/docs/no-implicit-import.md

 ...
 ```

-This would be an internal partition that doesn't have a name (an anoymous
+This would be an internal partition that doesn't have a name (an "anoymous
-partition).
+partition").

 Basically this would add a kludge to the standard, on top of a kludge.